simeononsecurity/simeononsecurity.ch/content/articles/unsafe-c-sharp-functions-secure-coding-practices/index.en.md

 ### **Secure Alternative: Embracing the Haven of `Array.CopyTo()`**

-In pursuit of memory handling that evades the clutches of vulnerability, developers can seamlessly transition to the sheltered embrace of `Array.CopyTo()`.
-This conscientious choice empowers developers to orchestrate the secure migration of memory, effectively snuffing out the lurking threat of buffer overflow vulnerabilities.
+In pursuit of memory handling that evades the clutches of vulnerability, developers can smoothly transition to the sheltered embrace of `Array.CopyTo()`.
+This conscientious choice helps developers to orchestrate the secure migration of memory, effectively snuffing out the lurking threat of buffer overflow vulnerabilities.

 ```c#
 int[] sourceArray = { 1, 2, 3, 4, 5 };